KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-json by DanielHabenicht](https://github.com/DanielHabenicht/MMM-json)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `docs.yml`: Replace it with v4.
+3. Recommendation: Found `uses: actions/checkout@v2` in file `pr.yml`: Replace it with v4.
+4. Recommendation: Found `uses: actions/checkout@v2` in file `release.yml`: Replace it with v4.
-2. Typo: Found `Magic Mirror` in file `MMM-json.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `MMM-json.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `configuration.md`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `configuration.md`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.

 ### [MMM-json-feed by amcolash](https://github.com/amcolash/MMM-json-feed)